Notavatarkorra/notavatarkorra.github.io/Porters 5 forces.md

 The power suppliers have to raise prices or reduce quality of services

-Supplier power is decreased by
+Supplier power is decreased by reducing dependency on any single supplier by diversifying partners and negotiating contracts that are favorable to me

 Diversify partnerships with labs, pharmacies, and telehealth
 providers

 To reduce dependency on any single supplier, KnowYOU can onboard
-multiple lab and pharmacy partners and use a modular telehealth
-system.
-This keeps pricing and fulfillment power in balance.
+multiple lab and pharmacy partners with contracts that deal on a pay per use model.
+This keeps pricing and fulfillment power in balance and gives me options with multiple suppliers.

-5. Bargaining Power of Buyers (Customers)
+5. Bargaining Power of Buyers
-Create a sticky customer experience through subscription and
-community

 By offering bundled services (test kits + consults + treatment), loyalty
 rewards, and an education-focused brand, KnowYou keeps users
 engaged and educated about their body.
 When people feel understood
 and supported, they’re less likely to leave for generic alternatives.

-Slide 8 — The Team & Founder
-Design of Slide:
-Founder photo of me and a group of people
-Talking Points:
-I’m the founder of KnowYou.
-I bring personal insight into the navigating
-ADHD symptoms and a relentless drive to make personalized healthcare
-more accessible and patient empowering.
-I’ll lead product development, research coordination, and branding.
-I will hire for roles in clinical operations, compliance, platform
-development, and pharmacy/pharmacology oversight.
-Our team consists
-of me as the founder.
-I have a background in Business and skills in IT.
-Slide 9 — Call to Action — What Do You Need to Launch
+make it accessible
+make it unique
+create